newrelic-experimental/infra-lab-instruqt-track/02-instrument-your-host-using-new-relic-infrastructure-agent/assignment.md

 slug: instrument-your-host-using-new-relic-infrastructure-agent
 id: vvlepjwl6wlw
 type: challenge
-title: Instrument your hosts using New Relic infrastructure agent
+title: Instrument your hosts using our infrastructure agent
-teaser: Install New Relic infrastructure agent on your hosts
+teaser: Install our infrastructure agent on your hosts
 notes:
 - type: text
-  contents: Your application is now running on distributed infrastructure and your
+  contents: |-
-    goal is to monitor your infrastructure so you could identify any degradation in your system and mitigate the situation before this degradation disrupts your services.
+    Now that your application is running on multiple hosts, you need to monitor those hosts.
-    Instrument your hosts with New Relic infrastructure agent to gain insights into your infrastructure.
+    With infrastructure monitoring, you can identify issues on your system and mitigate the situation before you have an outage.
 tabs:
 - title: host 1
   type: terminal